Call today and speak to Jason Brady, specialist birth injury solicitor. Find out if you can claim compensation.

 In this case, the coroner found there were failings in the care given by both Mrs Roach’s GP and the hospital.

 Mrs Roach’s husband has called for there to be better education to new mothers about pulmonary embolisms.
 It is important for new mothers to understand the risks of complications after giving birth, and to be given information to help them recognise the signs and symptoms to allow them to seek help before it becomes life-threatening.

-If you feel you have suffered due to poor care from a medical professional or institution then you may have cause to make a medical negligence claim.
+If you feel you have suffered due to poor care from a medical professional like a GP or an institution then you may have cause to make a medical negligence claim.
 Blackwater Law offer to represent all accepted cases on a no win, no fee basis, so please contact us to find out if you could make a claim.